April travel insurance USA review: detailed analysis of coverage, limits and pricing

 What is our opinion on April travel insurance?

-The numbers say it first. $15,000 to $100,000 medical coverage depending on the plan, in a country where a single hospital stay can exceed that in hours.
+The numbers speak for themselves. $15,000 to $100,000 in medical coverage depending on the plan, in a country where a single hospital stay can exceed that amount within hours.

-I see a bundled product.
-Not real high-risk medical protection.
-The logic is clear.
-Cancellation, assistance, baggage.
-Everything included from the start, but ceilings stay low.
+What I see is a bundled product, not true high-risk medical protection.
+The logic is clear: cancellation, assistance, baggage.
+Everything included from the start, but with relatively low ceilings.

-On the market, April sits in a mid-range position on structure, but below average on medical protection for the USA.
-That gap is hard to ignore.
+On the market, April sits mid-range in terms of structure, but below average for medical protection in the USA.
+That gap is hard to overlook.

 Advantages